 - 7. A split line item will be counted only once toward the numerator and denominator.
 In some cases, splits may arrive in different reporting periods; if so, the line item will be reported in the quarter in which the final split is delivered. - 8.
-The indicator must be able to be calculated directly from the raw data provided to USAID-BI&A with no manual transformations required outside of the transaction records.
-GHSC-PSM must include in the raw data the reason codes and primary responsible party designations for any non-OTIF line items so that USAID can drill down on these aspects of OTIF.
+See Exhibit A-1 in Annex A of this document for a list of tracer product categories used for disaggregation of this indicator.

-- 9. See Exhibit A-1 in Annex A of this document for a list of tracer product categories used for disaggregation of this indicator. - 10.
-Additional disaggregation elements, such as country, will be available in ARTMIS.
+9. Additional disaggregation elements, such as country, will be available in ARTMIS.
 The project may report additional disaggregations in quarterly performance reports when they provide useful analytical insight.